MicrosoftDocs/power-automate-docs/articles/minit/process-animation.md

 # Process animation

-Visualize process development  over time with process animation.
-The animation is always shown over your process map or social graph.
-The instructions on the **Process map** screen apply to the process map and social chart settings.
+With process animation, you can visualize process development over time.
+You can watch the animation play over your process map or social graph on the **Animation** screen.

 <!--remove
 :::image type="content" alt-text="Screenshot of Animation setting button." source="media/image001-v53-1.png"::: -->